lorenkock/Site/content/post/SR_SEP/index.md

   preview_only: false
 lastmod: "2018-11-01T00:00:00Z"
 projects: []
-subtitle: ''
+subtitle: 'Latest evidence from a review of international studies'
-summary: Latest evidence from the smoking toolkit study on e-cigarettes and health inequalities.
+summary: Latest evidence from a review of international studies
 tags:
 - Academic
 title: 'Tailoring cessation support for disadvantaged smokers – is it working??'
 ---